This post covers things to do with kids in Las Vegas, including nighttime activities, free things to do, museums, attractions, and tours.

 Find dining, retail, and entertainment options every step you take at the LINQ Promenade.
 This pedestrian-only fairway is home to the High Roller, a 550-foot-tall observation wheel that is the largest in the world.
 Ride during the day or night to see the rest of the city.

-You can also find virtual reality experiences, gourmet cookies, and Fly LINQ, one of Vega’s urban ziplines.
+You can also find virtual reality experiences, gourmet cookies, and Fly LINQ, one of Vegas’s urban ziplines.
+The Fly LINQ zipline is suitable for anyone 40″ tall or taller, which makes it the most kid-friendly zipline on The Strip!

 Las Vegas might be the land of excess, but there are still plenty of affordable options.
 Here is our list of free and family-friendly things to do in the city.

-For more free things to do, check out our full post for Las Vegas.
+For more free things to do, check out our full free activity post for Las Vegas.

 Whether you want to get in out of the desert heat or just love some games, the Pinball Hall of Fame is a perfect place to spend your afternoon or evening.
 The hall of fame is not-for-profit and free to enter.
 You’ll want to bring some cash to convert to quarters to play the games, however.